An engaging, richly-illustrated book about the special connection between people and their beloved pet.

-Xavier Bray is the director of The Wallace Collection, London
+Xavier Bray is the director of The Wallace Collection, London, UK.

-Bruce Fogle MBE, DVM, MRCVS is a clinical veterinarian and author
+Bruce Fogle MBE, DVM, MRCVS is a clinical veterinarian and a prolific author.

 Table of Contents